 If your institution has a Zoom account, and if your Administrator has configured the Zoom Integration for Echo360, you can now have your Zoom meetings recorded to the cloud and then automatically uploaded to Echo360.

-There are two pages you should review to make the Zoom integration with Echo360 as seamless as possible:
+There are a few help articles you should review to make the Zoom integration with Echo360 as seamless as possible:

 - This one, that provides the recommended Zoom settings and selections

-- Zoom Settings for your Account - provides account-specific options for using Zoom.
+- Zoom Settings for your Account - account-specific options for using Zoom

 NOTE: Echo360 does not REMOVE recordings from the Zoom Cloud.
-Echo360 simply ingests the recordings to your library, meaning they will be resident in both places until removed.
+Echo360 simply copies the recordings to Echo360, meaning they will be resident in both places until removed.

 Zoom Integration Requirements